KaiZerg/AngularPizzaPlanet/README.md

-# AngularPizzaPlanet
+# AngularPizzaPlanet <br />
-The menu displays the restaurant appetizers, mains, and extras
+The menu displays the restaurant appetizers, mains, and extras <br />
 1. Created a new module named PizzaPlanetApp and attached it to the <body> element; <br />
 2. Added new property “today”, as a $scope.today = new Date();  Display it, using expression, and date filter. <br />
 3. Using ng-controller to attach MainController to the <div class=”main”>. <br />